vrbabu9000/vrbabu9000/README.md

 Where there's a will, there's a way.
 And with AI, I find the way, quickly and efficiently.
 - 🔭 currently working on Generative AI & Conventional AI/ML Approaches
-- 🌱 currently learning Gen AI Agenting & Stable Diffusion
+- 🌱 currently pursuing MSE Data Science @JHU
 - 🎓 TKMCE Electronics & Comm.
 2020 Graduate
 - 🎨 Former UX/UI & Graphic Designer
 - 🔔 Email: vigneshrajeshbabu@gmail.com